neat-o/neat-o-engine/README.md

 # NEAT-O-Engine

 NEAT-O (a.k.a.
-NeuroEvolution of Augmenting Topologies-OwO)
+NeuroEvolution of Augmenting Topologies-Onderzoekjes)

 The aim of this project is to create a modular engine for running cross-platform (browser-based, more specifically) neuro-evolutionary experiments.